Razpudding/rpi-duckling/guide.md

 * We're using the official rPi camera v2.
 It's easy enough to install, just make sure the silver art of the connector cable faces the HDMI port (on the rPi3B)
 * To enable the camera, go through the config menu on your rPi and then reboot it
 * Then we followed [this tutorial](http://www.instructables.com/id/Raspberry-Pi-remote-webcam/) to stream the video to a web address hosted by the rPi.
 Pretty cool trick that seems to be widely supported.
 Well that didn't work.
 Looks like it's supposed to be used with webcams connected through the USB port of the rpi.
 * Yes!
 This [very brief picamera script](https://picamera.readthedocs.io/en/release-1.13/recipes2.html#web-streaming) works perfectly!
+I just use ipython3 filename.py to run it and then pi.ip.address.here:8000 to access the feed from my laptop.

 ### OpenCV
 Finally, some computer vision!